nestorvc/openai-mcp-app-boilerplate/README.md

 # OpenAI MCP App Boilerplate

+> **Note:** This is a community-maintained boilerplate based on OpenAI's MCP app examples.
+Includes custom hooks and enhanced documentation for the `window.openai` API.

 A clean, minimal boilerplate for building ChatGPT Apps using the Model Context Protocol (MCP).

 ## Overview